 For over 25 years, the Technical Writing Assistant program, a collaborative effort between the Department of Biology and the Writing at Bates Program, has provided much needed peer-level scientific writing assistance for students in the writing-intensive biology core curriculum.
 Select students in the biology, biochemistry, and neuroscience majors are trained as peer tutors (TWAs) by the Natural Sciences specialist in the Writing at Bates Program.
 The TWAs may be hired, as well, to work as Teaching Assistants in the lab for the biology core courses.
 TWAs critique some written work in lab and also hold weekly evening help hours in the ARC and at times of peak demand.
 Application to become a TWA is made to the Biology Department AND to the Academic Resource Commons (ARC)

 The Academic Resource Commons (ARC) is a community of learners, designed to empower Bates students to succeed and excel in their studies.
 ARC offers high-quality, student-focused peer tutoring (including Technical Writing Assistants, or TWAs) and other support services in a welcoming, inclusive, environment.The ARC is located in Ladd Library.Contact Us

 The George and Helen Ladd Library offers many resources useful to our majors.
 Peter Schlax, the Science Reference Librarian, provides introductions to the library’s science resources including Research Guides and On-Line Research Literature Tools for students and courses on an as-need basis.
 Peter is a tremendous resource for learning how to effectively search and use bioinformatics databases.

 MATHEMATICS AND STATISTICS WORKSHOP

-The Mathematics and Statistics Workshop provides individual tutoring and assistance for students in introductory courses having a quantitative component as well maintaining various resource materials.
+The Mathematics and Statistics Workshop (part of the ARC) provides individual tutoring and assistance for students in introductory courses having a quantitative component as well maintaining various resource materials.